pourmalek/CovidLongitudinalwithSRIV/data/README.md

-Get models' predictions for all countries of the world
+Get the models' predictions (data files) for all countries of the world.